Fallen786/Fallen786/README.md

 - 👋 Hi, I’m @Fallen786
 - 👀 I’m interested in small projects to make me comfortable with python
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any projects for newcommers
+- 💞️ I’m looking to collaborate on nothing atm
 - 📫 How to reach me - aidenaugustine777@gmail.com

 <!---